 - Employees can see the status of their request (e.g., pending, approved, denied) and any additional comments their manager(s) have made

 The workflow mimics a paper-based process of an employee filling out a vacation request form.
 With scheduling software, there is no risk of losing a record of the request.
 In addition, the software automatically incorporates the request into payroll.

 On the manager’s end, they can easily see approved vacation requests during the scheduling process.
 The data the software collects is also useful for scheduling and workforce planning.
 Managers can generate reports that show total vacation hours, common dates and times for vacation, and so on.

-If the company’s scheduling software doesn’t have the flexibility to manage all parts of the vacation workflow, additional effort must be made in other systems to track this information in other applications, and extra work may be required to ensure all the necessary systems are updated with the correct information.
-It is easy, in that situation, for errors to creep into play, costing the company, and maybe even the employees, to lose valuable time and/or money, increase their frustration, and create extra unnecessary work for employees and management.
+If a company’s employee scheduling software doesn’t have the flexibility to manage all parts of scheduling workflows, additional effort must be made in other systems to track this information in other applications.
+Extra work may be required to ensure all the necessary systems are updated with the correct information.
+It is easy, in that situation, for errors to creep into play, costing the company, and maybe even the employees, losing valuable time and/or money, increasing their frustration, and creating extra unnecessary work for employees and management.

-Celayix’s employee scheduling software provides the power and flexibility to meet the most demanding requirements of a vacation workflow, and many other kinds of workflows, too.
+Celayix’s employee scheduling software provides the power and flexibility to meet the most demanding requirements of scheduling workflows.
 To see how a software solution can adapt to your workflows, instead of you having to adapt to a rigid workflow dictated by the software, contact Celayix to arrange a free live demonstration today.